fxboxed/eugo/content/europe/parks/_index.md

 Here's what makes it stand out:

 *   The sheer size.
 Seriously, wear comfortable shoes.
 *   The variety of rides.
 There's something for everyone, from thrill-seekers to families with small kids.
-They have [excellent rides](https://www.tripadvisor.com/Attraction_Review-g488293-d482615-Reviews-Europa_Park-Rust_Baden_Wurttemberg.html) for all ages.
+They have excellent ridesfor all ages.

 *   The theming.
 Each area is meticulously designed to reflect the culture and atmosphere of the country it represents.
 *   The shows.
 They put on some seriously impressive performances throughout the day.